-Whether you’re a long-time customer support pro, or a newbie to the profession, you’ve probably been asked to describe your definition of excellent customer service at some point.
+Whether you’re a long-time customer support pro or a newbie to the profession, you’ve probably been asked to describe your definition of excellent customer service at some point.

-The problem with the question—and maybe it’s fueled by how customer support is understood today—is that most people have an easier time describing what excellent customer service is NOT than they do describing what it is.
+The problem with the question—and maybe it’s fueled by how customer support is understood today—is that most people have an easier time describing what excellent customer service is NOT than they do at describing what it is.